Bay hornero

 The bay hornero or pale-billed hornero (Furnarius torridus) is a species of bird in the Furnariinae subfamily of the ovenbird family Furnariidae.
-It is found in Brazil, Colombia, Peru, and possibly Eucador.
+It is found in Brazil, Colombia, Peru, and possibly Ecuador.

 Taxonomy and systematics

 The bay hornero was originally described as a species but some early 20th century authors treated it as a subspecies of the pale-legged hornero (F. leucopus).
 Since the 1930s most taxonomists have again treated it as a species and early 2010s genetic data confirmed that treatment.
 However, even as late as 1973 one author considered it a color morph of the pale-legged.